cayleygraph/python-client/README.md

 ### Development

-- Create a virtual environment: `python3 -m venv .venv`
-- Activate virtual environment: `source .venv/bin/activate`
+- If not installed, install `poetry` globally with `pip3 install poetry`

+In project's directory:

-- Install dependencies: `pip install -r requirements.txt`
+- Install dependencies with `poetry install`

 The client uses the LinkedQL OWL schema file to generate the code for the client.

-- Copy `schema.json` to generate
+- Copy `schema.json` for generation
-- Execute `python3 -m generate`
-- Test with `python -m unittest cayley/*.py`
+- Test with `poetry run python test.py`